By Tim Lambert

 In the 20th century although Cheltenham no longer relied on spas it continued to flourish and the population rose to 74,000 in 1971.
 New industries came to Cheltenham such as light engineering, food processing, and pharmaceuticals.
 Today tourism is an important industry.
 Holst Birthplace Museum opened in 1975.

 Amenities in Cheltenham continued to improve in the 20th century.
-From 1901-1930 trams ran in the streets.
+From 1901 to 1930 trams ran in the streets.
 Cheltenham gained its first cinema in 1914 and the council obtained Sandford Park in 1927.

 As it was not an industrial center Cheltenham escaped lightly during the Second World War.
 Nevertheless, there were several bombing raids and 31 people were killed.

 Today Cheltenham Spa is a thriving shopping centre.
 Regent Arcade officially opened in 1985.
-The Wishing Fish clock was erected in 1987 and Beechwood Shopping Centre opened in 1991.
+The Wishing Fish clock was erected in 1987.
+Beechwood Shopping Centre opened in 1991 but it was demolished in 2017 and replaced by a John Lewis store.